Biography

 Described as ‘boldly imaginative’ [the Times], ‘a talent to watch’ [New York Times] and ‘one of the most interesting voices of his generation‘ [Limelight], Gavin Higgins is one of Britains most exciting and gifted compositional talents.

-Winner of a Royal Philharmonic Society Award, Sky Arts Award, The Worshipful Company of Musicians Ille's Medal, and two Ivor Novello Awards, Higgins held the position of the inaugural Composer-in-Residence for the Rambert Dance Company in 2010 and is currently Composer-in-Association with the BBC National Orchestra of Wales.
+Winner of a Royal Philharmonic Society Award, Sky Arts Award, Critics Circle Award, The Worshipful Company of Musicians Ille's Medal, and two Ivor Novello Awards, Higgins' music is performed by the worlds leading orchestras, ensembles and soloists.

 His debut album of chamber music, Ekstasis — ‘seductively sinewy and sensuously gritty‘ [Limelight ★★★★★], was released in 2019 to wide acclaim.
 An album of chamber works that confirms ‘a fastidious and arresting compositional voice‘ [Gramophone], with music that, ‘constantly intrigues and fascinates with its combination of sophisticated instrumental writing and magical textures‘ [Planet Hughill ★★★★★].